IbraamMelika/Project3-RAID/README.md

 Go to the Heroku app.
 Under settings, look at config vars and copy the DATABASE_URL.
 In the terminal, enter
 export DATABASE_URL='url goes here'
+Alternatively, put the line
+DATABASE_URL='url goes here'
+in a .env file in the same folder as app.py